 This means that you can box jump, do plyometrics, or play sports without any encumbrance.Read more

 The breathable moisture wicking soft fabric has been anatomically shaped to contour to the foot for better stability.
-The graduated compression will improve the blood circulation the affected area, improving edema treatment as well as bunions and bursitis.
+The graduated compression will improve the blood circulation in the affected area, improving edema treatment as well as bunions and bursitis.
 The non-slip fit of the TechWare Pro makes it ideal for playing sport.
 There is no neoprene used in the construction of this brace.
 Instead, the manufacturers make use of 80% nylon and 20% spandex to deliver superior foot and best ankle support and comfort.